tpmorris/WhatIfNotes/TimNotes.md

 4.3 Gosh, I can't believe this section is called 'model free'.
 Like, there are so many 'that's just, like, your opinion man' assumptions that correspond to parametric restrictions.
 Like 'Therefore, as a general rule, it is more informative to report the (absolute) counterfactual risks'.
 From what I've read of Rothman, he writes strong and unjustified things, so justifying stuff like this by citing him is a bit rich.

 Fine point 4.3 Oh look, more that's not model free!
 Here, they're arguing that non-collapsibility makes the odds ratio inappropriate as a causal estimand.
 Wrong!
 You can adjust and standardise to get a marginal odds ratio.

+4.5 Why does ths subsection appear here?
+Doesn't appear to be related to effect modification and they don't talk about V. Same sort of thing in 4.6.

+Fine point 4.3 Ruth pointed out that in some cases the odds ratio *is* the risk ratio.
+For example, in a case-control study you don't have to sample controls; you sometimes take a random sample from a population and then write your logistic regression.
+The odd thing is, the 'controls' can contain cases.
+So your logistic regression is actually estimating a risk ratio (despite being logistic regression)!!
+OMG I've learned something!